Paramardi: Administration

-According to the Baghari inscription, Paramardivarman placed the burden of government on his prime minister Sallakshana, who was a Brahmin of Vashistha gotra.On Paramardivarman's orders Sallakshana commissioned temples dedicated to Shiva and Vishnu.
+According to the Baghari inscription, Paramardi placed the burden of government on his prime minister Sallakshana, who was a Brahmin of Vashistha gotra.
+Sallakshana commissioned temples dedicated to Shiva and Vishnu.
 After his death, his son Purushottama inherited his post.

-The Baghari inscription also mentions one Gadadhara as Paramardivarman's minister of war and peace (sandhna-vigraha-sachiva).
+The Baghari inscription also mentions one Gadadhara as Paramardi's minister of war and peace (sandhna-vigraha-sachiva).
 According to the Ajaygarh inscription of Bhojavarman, a Kayastha named Gangadhara was the Kancukin (chamberlain) of Paramardi.
 Gangadhara and his brother Jaunadhara are said to have fought at Kalanjara, possibly in the battle against the Delhi forces.

-Ajayapala and Madanapala, the sons of a former senapati (general) Kilhana, were two Brahmin senapatis of Paramardivarman.
+Ajayapala and Madanapala, the sons of a former senapati (general) Kilhana, were two Brahmin senapatis of Paramardi.
 Ajayapala is also known to have been a senapati of Paramardi's grandfather Madanavarman.
-Muslim chronicles mention Aj Deo (Ajaya-Deva) as a dewan who continued to resist the Delhi forces after Paramardivarman's death.
+Muslim chronicles mention Aj Deo (Ajaya-Deva) as a dewan who continued to resist the Delhi forces after Paramardi's death.
 The medieval bardic tradition also mentions Alha and Udala (or Udal) as his generals.
 Other officers mentioned in the historical records include Mahipala and an amatya named Vatsaraja.

-Paramardivarman was a learned man, and is attributed as the author of a eulogy to Shiva, inscribed on a stone at Kalanjara.
+Paramardi was a learned man, and is attributed as the author of a eulogy to Shiva, inscribed on a stone at Kalanjara.
 He patronized a number of scholars, including: